IgorF779/IgorF779/README.md

 ###

-<p align="left">I have experience in team work, still learning a couple of different programming languages and I'm in my second period of my university</p>
+<p align="left">I have experience in team work, still learning a couple of different programming languages </p>

 ###